suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 --- back

-# Acknowledgements

-We would like to thank Henk Birkholz for his feedback on the CDDL description in this document.
-Additionally, we would like to thank Michael Richardson, Øyvind Rønningstad, Dave Thaler, Laurence Lundblade, Christian Amsüss, and Carsten Bormann for their review feedback.
-Finally, we would like to thank Dick Brooks for making us aware of the challenges encryption imposes on binary analysis.

 # A. Full CDDL {#full-cddl}

 The following CDDL must be appended to the SUIT Manifest CDDL.
 The SUIT CDDL is defined in